uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 When building unit tests, a useful class is :py:obj:`~immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.

-An example of the unit test TestSVM is given below.
+An example of the unit test TestNewSVM is given below.

 .. code-block:: python